 end

-But before you start walking this path (listing 1.) you probably should have a real good think about whether it's absolutely necessary to have that check there.
-Ruby programming is all about simplicity he more code you write the less maintainable your code becomes and the more complex it becomes.
-So make sure that every line is there a specific purpose.
+But before you start walking down this path (listing 1.20) you probably should have a real good think about whether it's absolutely necessary to have that check there.
+Ruby programming is all about simplicity.
+The more code you write, the less maintainable your code becomes and the more complex it becomes.
+So make sure that every line is there for a specific purpose.

-1.5
+1.5 Some final thoughts

 We'd like to take this opportunity to explain why Ruby's typing system is a good thing and why you can live without static typing.
 This is in no way criticism on C# but we need to compare the two systems to show you the contrasts between them.